You might be asking yourself, does the world really need another autoimmune blog?

 Asthma and allergies throughout my teens and onwards.
 Dermatographic urticara (where you can pretty much draw on your skin just by touching it).
 Endless sneezing and wheezing bouts.
 Allergies which came and went seemingly without rhyme or reason, with long bouts being dependent on antihistamines and steroid nasal sprays.
 For a long time I refused to believe I had asthma, given that it didn’t come on when I exercised, but a dangerously poor peak flow reading and the fact I was using my rescue inhaler up to 8 times a night resulted in a stern talking to from the asthma nurse and a strong steroid inhaler.
 Stupid, I know.

-Ulcerative colitis – you can read the full, (lengthy, TMI!) story here, About Me.
+Ulcerative colitis – you can read the full, (lengthy, TMI!) story in the next post.
 This recent addition has left me sensitive to wheat, dairy, caffeine, and working extremely hard to try and reinstate a happy status quo in my gut.

 All my little friends, but the colitis in particular, are HUGELY stress triggered.
 So here’s the rest of the picture.